Skip navigation

 • Don't drink alcohol for 12 hours before your test.

-• Don't smoke for three hours before your test.
+• Don't smoke or use tobacco products for four hours before your test.

-Your provider will also let you know if you need to stop taking certain medicines before your test.
+Check with your provider about how to prepare for your test.
+They will also let you know if you need to stop taking any medicines before your test.

 Are there any risks to the test?

 Some people faint during a tilt table test.
-If that happens, you will be tilted back to a normal position immediately.
-During and after a tilt table test, you may experience nausea or vomiting and weakness.
-Weakness may last for a couple of hours, but other symptoms usually go away quickly.
+If that happens, you will immediately be tilted back to a normal position.
+During and after a tilt table test, you may experience nausea, vomiting, or weakness.
+Weakness may last a few hours, but other symptoms usually go away quickly.

-There are no known risks to having ultrasound or sweat tests.
+There are no known risks to having an ultrasound.

 What do the results mean?